yadav8ravikrishna/phone_book-NodeJs-/README.md

-Node.js CRUD Project - Contact Management
+Node.js CRUD Project - Contact Management System Overview
-Overview
-This Node.js CRUD (Create, Read, Update, Delete) project is designed to manage contacts, storing their name and phone number.
-The project provides a set of API endpoints for performing various operations on the contact records.
+This Node.js CRUD (Create, Read, Update, Delete) project is a simple Contact Management System that allows users to maintain a record of contacts with their name and phone number.
+The project provides various routes to perform CRUD operations on the contacts.

-Features
+Project Structure
+The project is structured with the following components:

+controllers: Contains the logic for handling different CRUD operations.

+routes: Defines the API routes for creating, retrieving, updating, and deleting contacts.

+API Routes
+1. Add a New Contact
+Route: POST /addContact

-Add a New Contact: Adds a new contact to the system with a specified name and phone number.
+Description: Adds a new contact to the system.

+2. Find a Contact by ID
+Route: GET /findContact/:contactId

-Find Contact by ID: Retrieves contact details based on the provided contact ID.
+Description: Retrieves a contact based on the provided contact ID.

+3. Get All Contacts
+Route: GET /getAllContacts

-Get All Contacts: Fetches a list of all contacts stored in the system.
+Description: Retrieves a list of all contacts in the system.

+4. Search Contact by Name
+Route: GET /findContactByName

-Search Contact by Name: Searches for contacts based on the provided name.
+Description: Searches for contacts based on the provided name.

+5. Update a Contact
+Route: PATCH /editContact/:contactId

-Update Contact: Modifies the details of a contact identified by its ID.
+Description: Modifies the information of an existing contact based on the provided contact ID.

+6. Delete a Contact
+Route: DELETE /deleteContact/:contactId

-Delete Contact: Removes a contact from the system using its ID.
+Description: Deletes a contact from the system based on the provided contact ID.

-Installation
+Getting Started

-Clone the repository:
+Clone the repository to your local machine.

+bash
+Copy code
 git clone <repository-url>
-cd nodejs-crud-contact

-Install dependencies:
+Install dependencies.

+bash
+Copy code
 npm install

-Set up the database:

-Create a database and configure the connection in config/database.js.

-Run the application:
+Run the project.

+bash
+Copy code
 npm start
-The application will be accessible at http://localhost:8000 by default.

-API Endpoints

-Add a New Contact
-Endpoint: POST /addContact
-Request Body:
-{
-  "name": "John Doe",
-  "phoneNumber": "123-456-7890"
-}

-Find Contact by ID
-Endpoint: GET /findContact/:contactId

-Get All Contacts
-Endpoint: GET /getAllContacts

-Search Contact by Name
-Endpoint: GET /findContactByName
-Query Parameters:
-name: Name to search for.

-Update Contact
-Endpoint: PATCH /editContact/:contactId
-Request Body (Example):

-{
-  "phoneNumber": "987-654-3210"
-}

-Delete Contact
-Endpoint: DELETE /deleteContact/:contactId
-Technologies Used
-Node.js
-Express.js
-MongoDB
+Access the API using the defined routes.

+Dependencies
+Express: A web application framework for Node.js.
+Body-parser: Middleware for parsing incoming request bodies.
+Mongoose: MongoDB object modeling tool designed to work in an asynchronous environment.
+Note
+Ensure you have a MongoDB server running, and update the database connection configuration in the project accordingly.

+Feel free to explore and customize the project to meet your specific requirements!